 It is impossible to prevent your piano keys from turning yellow.
-But, one way to consider is indirect sunlight after you clean the digital piano.
-Unfortunately, plastic piano tend to turn yellow if you expose them to direct sunlight.
-Therefore, you need to keep your keys covered always using a piano cover.
+But, one way to consider is preventing direct sunlight from reaching your digital piano.
+Unfortunately, plastic piano keys turn yellow if you expose them to direct sunlight.
+Therefore, you need to keep your keys protected always by using a piano cover.

 Can You Use Alcohol to Clean Piano Keys?

 The answer is yes!
 You can use alcohol to clean your digital piano keys.
-All you need to do is apply a few alcohol drops on a soft and clean cloth, then wipe the keys properly to remove stains.
-After you’re done cleaning, take dry, soft cloth and wipe the keys again.
+All you need to do is apply a few alcohol drops on a soft, clean cloth, and then wipe the keys properly to remove stains.
+After you’re done cleaning, take a dry, soft cloth and wipe the keys again.